 The aorta is the largest artery (blood vessel) in the body.
 It carries blood from the heart and runs down through the chest and the abdomen (tummy).
-Many arteries come off the aorta to supply blood to all parts of the body.
+Many arteries come off the arteries come on the aorta to supply blood to all parts of the body.
 At about the level of the pelvis the aorta divides into two iliac arteries, one going to each leg.